duck-nukem/django-in-docker-starter/README.md

 # Starter project for Docker + Django + Postgres + nginx
 ![CI](https://github.com/kreatemore/django-in-docker-starter/workflows/CI/badge.svg)

+This is a common configuration I had to set up every time I wanted to start a new django project.

+I did this for myself, now it's yours to use ✨

 ## Important:

 `SECRET_KEY` in `settings.py` is *EMPTY* - you must generate it.